 Cheek implants do not take a lot of time to insert.
 Generally, you can expect the surgery to take an hour or less to complete.

 Incisions for cheek implants are made in one of three places.
 Most facial plastic surgeons make the incisions on the inside of the mouth.
 While bacteria in the mouth can increase the risk of infection, scars will not be apparent.
 Other incision areas include the lower eyelid and the hairline, but these are usually recommended only if other surgeries are being performed at the same time.
 Once the incision is made, a pocket is created for the implant and the implant is inserted.

 What Are the Risks?

-Risks are certainly lower when you carefully choose a surgeon who possesses expertise in facial plastic surgery.
+Risks are certainly lower when you carefully choose a surgeon in facial plastic surgery.
 The potential risks associated with cheek augmentation include reaction to the anesthesia, damage to surrounding blood vessels and nerves, bleeding, allergic reactions to surgical tape and glues, and swelling.
 In rare cases, your implant may shift and require a second surgery.

 How Long Do I Need to Take Off From Work?

 People heal at different speeds, so it’s impossible to know in advance how long the healing process will take.
 Generally, any stitches are removed within about one week after surgery.
 Once the stitches are out, you should be ready to return to work.
 Swelling should improve within the first week, but it can take months for all swelling to go away.

 Am I Going to Have Scars?